 October 02, 2014

 U.S. Networks are Vulnerable to Offshore Cyberattacks.
 So is our Power Grid.

 Hundreds of cyberattacks are taking place right now.
 Most target datacenters, particularly in the U.S., after private data.
 But datacenters aren't the only target of attackers--power grids are also at risk.
 And the U.S. electrical grid is vulnerable.

 16 Ways to Reduce Your Desktop Support Costs

-IT Support is necessary, for computers and for network operations.
-But that doesn't meanyou have to pay high support costs.
-In fact, there's a lot of ways to reduce your support costs with simple practices.
-Here are 16 examples, direct from our own Support Team.
+IT Support is necessary for businesses.
+But that doesn't mean you have to pay high support costs.
+In fact, some simple practices will help you reduce IT support costs.
+Here are 16 examples, direct from PlanetMagpie's own Support Team.

 June 30, 2014

 Where IT Hardware is Made and Why It’s Important

 Where do your computers come from?
 Your servers?
 Wireless?
 Where a piece of hardware is made, and who makes it, is more important to your business' operations and security than you might think.